-Icon Action Description [] Toggle line numbers Toggles line numbers on/off. А Comment selected text Add a comment symbol (A) to the beginning of the line in which the cursor is positioned.
+lcon Action Description [:] Toggle line numbers Turns the display of line numbers on/off.
+A Comment selected text Add a comment symbol (A) to the beginning of the line in which the cursor is positioned.
 If text has been selected, then a comment symbol is added at the start of the selection and at the start of each subsequent line of text within the selection.
-Same as the Comment Out command (<ao>).</ao> Я Uncomment selected text Removes the comment symbol (A) at the beginning of the line in which the cursor is positioned.
+Same as the Comment Out command ( <ao></ao> ). ø Uncomment selected text Removes the comment symbol (A) at the beginning of the line in which the cursor is positioned.
 If text has been selected, then comment symbols are removed from the start of each selected line of text.
 Comment symbols that are not at the start of a line of text are not removed unless only the comment symbol and subsequent text on that line are selected.
-Same as the Uncomment command (<do>).</do> Search and Replace fields See Section 4.2.2; the next three buttons relate to the Search and Replace fields.
-M Search for next match Positions the cursor at the next occurrence of the Search text.
+Same as the Uncomment command ( <do></do> ).
+Search and Replace fields See Section 4.2.2; the next four buttons relate to the Search and Replace fields.
+Q, Search Opens the Search field, enabling a search to be performed.